This HTML version of

-My theory, which is mine1
+0.1 My theory, which is mine

 Most books on Bayesian statistics use mathematical notation and present ideas in terms of mathematical concepts like calculus.
 This book uses Python code instead of math, and discrete approximations instead of continuous mathematics.
-As a result, what would be an integral in a math book becomes a summation, and most operations on distributions are simple loops.
+As a result, what would be an integral in a math book becomes a summation, and most operations on probability distributions are simple loops.

-This presentation is easier to understand, at least for people with programming skills.
+I think this presentation is easier to understand, at least for people with programming skills.
 It is also more general, because when we make modeling decisions, we can choose the most appropriate model without worrying too much about whether the model lends itself to conventional analysis.

-0.0.1 Modeling and approximation
+0.2 Modeling and approximation

 For example, in Chapter 7, the motivating problem is to predict the winner of a hockey game.
-I chose to model goal-scoring as a Poisson process, which implies that a goal is equally likely at any point in the game.
+I model goal-scoring as a Poisson process, which implies that a goal is equally likely at any point in the game.
 That is not exactly true, but it is probably a good enough model for most purposes.

-I think it is important to include modeling as an explicit part of problem-solving because it reminds us to think about modeling errors; that is, errors due to simplifications and assumptions of the model.
+I think it is important to include modeling as an explicit part of problem solving because it reminds us to think about modeling errors (that is, errors due to simplifications and assumptions of the model).

 Many of the methods in this book are based on discrete distributions, which makes some people worry about numerical errors.
-But for real-world problems, numerical errors are almost always much smaller than modeling errors.
+But for real-world problems, numerical errors are almost always smaller than modeling errors.

-On the other hand, continuous methods sometimes yield performance advantages, for example by replacing a linear- or quadratic-time computation with a constant-time solution.
+On the other hand, continuous methods sometimes yield performance advantages—for example by replacing a linear- or quadratic-time computation with a constant-time solution.

 So I recommend a general process with these steps:

-Another benefit is that if you get to Step 3, you will be starting with a reference implementation that is likely to be correct, which you can use for regression testing (that is, checking that the optimized code yields the same answer, at least approximately).
+Another benefit is that if you get to Step 3, you will be starting with a reference implementation that is likely to be correct, which you can use for regression testing (that is, checking that the optimized code yields the same results, at least approximately).

-Working with the code
+0.3 Working with the code

-One of the modules in that directory is thinkplot.py, which provides wrappers for some of the functions in pyplot, which is part of matplotlib.
+Many of the examples in this book use classes and functions defined in thinkbayes.py.
+Some of them also use thinkplot.py, which provides wrappers for some of the functions in pyplot, which is part of matplotlib.

 Experienced Python programmers will notice that the code in this book does not comply with PEP 8, which is the most common style guide for Python (http://www.python.org/dev/peps/pep-0008/).

-Specifially, PEP 8 calls for lowercase function names with
+Specifically, PEP 8 calls for lowercase function names with

 underscores between words,